 Over the course of my career I’ve heard a lot of market pundits say, “stock markets love gridlock.”
 The theory is that a divided government means there’s less chance of one side or the other pushing through agendas that are unfriendly to the economy and market.

 Yet the data on stock market performance during divided and united governments suggests otherwise.
-Since 1945, average annual returns for the stock market were better when either Democrats or Republicans controlled the presidency and Congress.
+Since 1945, average annual returns for the stock market were better when one side controlled both.

 For the economy, a split government this time around is likely to be more negative.
 The president and Congress were unable to deliver a second round of Coronavirus stimulus before the election.
 States and small businesses remain under severe pressure from closures.
 If further stimulus continues to be held up after the election, the impact on the real economy will certainly be bad.
 Economists have already been slashing their forecasts for economic recovery in the fourth quarter of 2020 (source: New York Federal Reserve NowCast).